shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 sudo systemctl enable webhook
 ```

-Note that for such a service that is intended to be accessible over the internet (as will become true in the next step), it's probably a good idea to authenticate the identity of the requestor in some form.
-For example, you can ask the requestor to submit a token that only a trusted user knows along with the request itself.
+Note that for such a service that is intended to be accessible over the internet (as will become true in the next step), it's probably a good idea to authenticate the identity of the requester in some form.
+For example, you can ask the requester to submit a token that only a trusted user knows along with the request itself.

 **Milestone**: now you can use the link ```http://localipaddress:port/hooks/pictrl?action=play``` on any device within the same network to control your Kodi player.